chibicode/chibicode-2018/src/pages/posts/bad-and-better-applies-to-yourself-too/index.md

 And my personality flaws manifest themselves in my words and actions over and over again.
 Every time that happens, I get the feeling that I'd always be vain for the rest of my life.

 **But**: Looking back at my old conversation logs, I also know that I'm less pretentious than my younger self from 5 years ago.
-I'm not humble, but more modest than before.
+I'm not yet humble—far from it—but more modest than before.
 I still make sweeping statements and generalizations, out of my lack of knowledge, kindness, and self confidence, but less frequently so.

 Of course, as an individual, I am improving at much, much slower rate than countries in Africa.
 Nonetheless, *personality wise, I'm both bad and better* today.